BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py AlleleCall -i genomes -g gene_targets.txt -o results_2326_genomes --cpu 4 --ptf PAO1.trn
 ```
 **Note**: with the ```results_2326_genomes/``` folder, analyze the file ```results_2326_genomes/results_statistics.tsv.```containing the number of genes that were found with 100% identity in the analyzed genomes (EXC - alleles which have exact matches (100% DNA identity) with previously identified alleles). **With the proposed schema we consider that an isolate is "typed" when at least 95% of the targets are found in the genome of interest**.

-Due to the size of the file results_contigsInfo_all.tsv it was not possible to upload it on GitHub, but a link to access the file rms/RmS.html is available at: ().

 ## Step 5: Minimum Spanning Tree